 - Diarrhea: Diarrhea happens when muscle contractions cause a person's intestines to move too fast, and the intestines don't have time to absorb water from the waste matter before it's sent out of the body.
 Intestinal inflammation can also create diarrhea by leaking fluid into the stool.
 There are numerous causes of diarrhea, from bacteria to stress, so it's no wonder that most Americans suffer around four bouts of it every year [source: WebMD].

-To learn more about digestion, take a gander at the links on the next page.
+To learn more about digestion, take a gander at the links below.